University of Louisville

 "Complement" is something that completes or enhances; "compliment" is an expression of respect or admiration: The black complements the red in UofL's logo.
 She complimented the university on its red-and-black logo.

-Use quotation marks around titles of books, plays, movies, poems, albums, songs, paintings and television and radio programs. … "The Star-Spangled Banner," the "Today" show, "Game of Thrones"
+Capitalize and use quotation marks around titles of books, plays, movies, poems, lectures, speeches, works of art (except sculpture), albums, songs, operas, and television and radio programs: "The Star-Spangled Banner," the "Today" show, "Game of Thrones,” the “Mona Lisa”

 Sculptures are capitalized without quotes: The Thinker

-The Bible and books that are primarily catalogs of reference material are capitalized only.
+Holy books such as the Bible or Quran and books that are primarily catalogs of reference material are capitalized only.
 This category includes almanacs, directories, dictionaries, encyclopedias, handbooks and similar publications.

-Translate a foreign title into English unless the work is known to the American public by its foreign name.
+Translate a foreign title into English unless the work is known to the American public by its foreign name: Mozart’s “The Marriage of Figaro” NOT Mozart’s “Le Nozze di Figaro”

 Avoid using if possible, but when necessary remember that "comprise" means to contain or include.
 Use in active voice: UofL comprises 12 schools and colleges NOT UofL is comprised of 12 schools and colleges.